 We interviewed employees, ambassadors (athletes, instructors), retail associates, yogis and non-yogis alike.
 We set our sights on understanding what made lululemon’s heart beat hardest.
 We also took a long, hard look at what lululemon was doing to cause its disconnect with the broader active consumer.

 We found issues with the brand’s:

-Voice: lululemon had talked in platitudes (e.g. “do one thing a day that scares you,” “when we run, we become”) which came across as preachy or morally superior.
+Voice: lululemon had talked in platitudes (e.g. “do one thing a day that scares you,” “when we run, we become”) that came across as preachy or morally superior.

 We had to find a strategy that made the brand more inviting, without losing its aspiration.
 (We are still talking about $100 yoga pants, after all.)

-One of our key creative recommendations was to take their biggest piece of media, their iconic bag, to highlight their big brand idea going forward.
-The “This is Yoga” bag will now be given with every purchase in every lululemon store in the U.S. and soon in the world translated into different languages.
+One of our key creative recommendations was to use their biggest piece of media, their iconic reusable bag, to highlight their big brand idea going forward.
+The “This Is Yoga” bag is handed out with every purchase in every U.S. lululemon store, and soon across the world (translated into different languages).

 “Red & Co.’s gift is their ability to cut through the barbed wire of complexity and deliver simplicity with profound cultural impact.”